tonethar/IGME-330-Master/notes/randomness-1.md

 # Randomness and Aesthetics

+## Overview

 - "Randomness is the lack of pattern or predictability in events." - https://en.wikipedia.org/wiki/Randomness
+- Randomness is sometimes used as a generative principle in art, both traditional and digital.
 - One of our themes for this course will be looking at what role randomness can play in the creation of interactive experiences.

 ## I. The Dada movement